RolandWarburton/knowledge/programming/Javascript/Promise Chaning - Promises with Dependencies.md

 }
 ```

 So heres the problem.
 Now we have two promises that can do what we need, however they require a special order.
 Also, both functions require the `myPage` object, and as we build on more fields and create more dependencies within the object (ie field B depends on data from field A before it can be run) the order matters more and more.
-So the solution is to run each promise sequentially and chain them together (hencce promise chaining).
+So the solution is to run each promise sequentially and chain them together (hence promise chaining).

 Heres our problem summarized.